EVERY THING EVERY TIME

 The act of this then triggers the algorithm to generate a new poem.

-The cabinet and shelves are fabricated with powder-coated folded sheet steel and a glass panel sits over the front for protection.
+The cabinet and shelves are fabricated with powder-coated folded sheet steel and a glass panel sits over the face for protection.